Kwara Concession, Okavango Delta and Moremi, Botswana

-Facilities available at Kwara Camp include: a swimming pool, lounge and dining area, a bar and a curio shop plus the use of d boats and morkorro canoes.
+Facilities available at Kwara Camp include: a swimming pool, lounge and dining area, a bar and a curio shop plus the use of motorized boats and morkorro canoes.

 Kwara Camp's activities include mekoro trips (year round), boat cruises, guided walks and game drives both off road and at night.
 Fishing is also offered on request.

 Travel through the waterways of the Okavango Delta on a boat safari, exploring the papyrus reeds and hippo habitats with your guide.
 The smooth ride offers a soothing alternative to time spent in a vehicle.
 Always subject to water levels.

 Fishing in the Okavango

 Fishing trips offer visitors to Botswana an opportunity to enjoy a different safari experience.
 In many areas the fishing is fantastic, you'll also enjoy fantastic wildlife and birdlife over your time on the water.
 NB not available within national parks.